What Should You Bring To a Free Consultation?

 Medical Records & Repair Bills

 It’s always a good idea to keep your medical records and repair bills organized from the start.
 Putting these in a secure folder will make it easier.
-Bring these records with you so your attorney can understand the treatments you’ve received, the treatments you have on the horizon, and the overall property damage you’ve suffered.
+Bring these records with you so your lawyer can understand the treatments you’ve received, the treatments you have on the horizon, and the overall property damage you’ve suffered.
 It’s also a good idea to provide a rough accounting of the total expenses you’ve incurred by the time of the free consultation.

 Your free consultation is an opportunity to interview prospective counsel.
 Come prepared with questions related to the attorney’s experience, legal strategy, payment structure, and other questions you have that will determine whether the attorney is the right fit for your needs.
 If they are, then you’ll want to prepare for the next steps in your claim.